win vs Jorge Cota

 May 01, 2021 / Dignity Health Sports Park, Carson, California

-Super welterweight sensation Sebastian "The Towering Inferno" Fundora (16-0-1, 11 KOs) remains undefeated and scored a second-round TKO victory over Habib Ahmed in their WBA Super Welterweight Title Eliminator.
+Super welterweight sensation Sebastian "The Towering Inferno" Fundora remains undefeated and scores a fourth-round KO victory over Jorge Cota in their WBC Super Welterweight Title Eliminator.

 Sign Up for PBC News

 Get the latest fight announcements, fighter spotlights, and other PBC news delivered to your inbox.